 Understanding the S: and U: Drives

-Observant users of CAT supported Tier 1 or 2 Windows systems may notice that two of their drive mappings is mapped to their UNIX storage space.
+Observant users of CAT supported Tier 1 or 2 Windows systems may notice that two of their drive mappings is mapped to their Linux storage space.

-The UNIX Storage Space is the contents of your UNIX and Linux home directory.
+The Linux Storage Space is the contents of your Linux home directory.

-While some of you may have specific UNIX accounts, with which you access UNIX (ie: Solaris) systems in CS or ECE, you may not be aware that ALL users on CAT supported systems have a UNIX account.
-This account can be used as additional storage.
+While some of you may have specific Linux accounts, with which you access Linux systems in CS or ECE, you may not be aware that ALL users on CAT supported systems have a Linux account.
+This account can be used for additional storage.

-The S: drive mapping provides you with access to that storage location (ie: home directory).
+The S: drive mapping provides you with access to certain universal folders that are shared between platforms in our Linux environment (Ubuntu and CentOS Linux).
 Windows users can use the S: drive the same way they use their N: drive.
-The S: drive points to the “common” parts of your home folder that are synced across all the unix/linux machines on our network.
-While the old U: drive points to the Solaris home folder.
-You can navigate inside the U: Drive to access the same files as the S: drive.
-Eventually the S: drive will replace the U: drive entirely.
+The S: drive points to the “common” parts of your home folder that are synced across all the Linux machines on our network.
+The U: drive is an older reference that points to the “Solaris” home folder in your Linux storage.
+We recommend everyone use the S: drive as we will be phasing out the U: drive entirely.

-For Setup instructions, see Mapping a Drive to a UNIX Account
+For Setup instructions, see Mapping a Drive to a Linux Account

 Disk Quota on the S: (and U:) drive

-The UNIX/Linux disk quota is 15GB.
+The Linux disk quota is 15GB.
 This is on top of your Windows quota of 10GB.

 Accessing Your Public Webpages via the S: Drive